July 2, 2026

 A release built entirely around what a fresh install sees before Chalie is even warm — a broken boot sequence and a login loop, both fixed and shipped same day.

-That second bug was worse in a different way: it wasn’t a loading delay, it was a login that never resolved.
-The frontend’s auth gate — the guard that decides whether to send you to setup or straight into the app — was checking the router’s current route during the initial page load, but at that exact moment the current route is still Vue Router’s internal placeholder, not the page you’re actually headed to.
-Compare the wrong value and the !has_providers redirect retargets against itself forever: the guard fires the /auth/status check on every loop iteration, measured at roughly 100 requests a second, and the app never mounts.
-From the outside that’s just a blank screen that never becomes anything — no error, no spinner, nothing to click.
-The fix was a one-line comparison change, checking the intended destination route instead of the transient one, plus a rebuilt frontend bundle to actually ship it.
+That second bug was worse — not a delay, a login that never resolves.
+The frontend’s auth gate checks the router’s current route on initial page load to decide whether you go to setup or straight into the app.
+Problem: at that exact moment the “current route” is still Vue Router’s internal placeholder, not wherever you’re actually headed.
+Compare against the wrong value and the redirect retargets against itself, forever.
+The guard fires an auth-status check on every loop — about 100 requests a second — and the app just never mounts.
+Blank screen.
+No error, no spinner, nothing to click, nothing to debug from the outside.

 • Rebuilt and shipped the frontend bundle carrying the auth-gate fix